microsoft/reactxp/docs/docs/components/button.md

 This component supports only one child.
 If you require multiple child components, wrap them in a View.

 ## Props
+In addition to the [common accessibility props](/reactxp/docs/accessibility.html), the following props are supported.

 ``` javascript
 // Alternate text to display if the image cannot be loaded
 // or by screen readers